EmperorRXF/postgraphile-plugin-atomic-mutations/README.md

   `AtomicMutationsPlugin` must be appended after them - i.e.
   `appendPlugins: [SomePlugin, AnotherPlugin, AtomicMutationsPlugin]`.

+- As with any transaction management mechanism, the individual mutations must not contain any explicit `commit` or `rollback` commands.

 - Postgraphile v4 has an experimental feature [enableQueryBatching](https://www.graphile.org/postgraphile/v4-new-features/#graphql-query-batching)
   which is currently not supported by the plugin.

+## Todo

+- Introduce plugin options to control default behavior.
+  - When the client does not specify a `'X-Mutation-Atomicity'` header.
+- Improve tests to have more code coverage.